pop42/rome/README.md

 A sample system using micro and go-micro with NATS to show a series of microservices working in tandem.

-This example involves a heavy use of docker bringing together 10 seperate instances.
+This example involves a heavy use of docker bringing together 10 separate instances.

 The sources are not using real or even real-ish data as the purpose of this demo is to demonstrate multiple microservices working together, not a valid election data display system.